Our Favorite Part

 Depending on the terms of your Judgment (or Marital Settlement Agreement) and relevant California law (for example, child custody and child support terms are almost always modifiable), one of you may seek to amend a term of your divorce, post-Judgment.

 If you and your ex-spouse have an agreement, modifying your Judgment is no sweat.
-Prepare a Stipulation and Order (or have one of our legal coaches draft the paperwork for you), date, sign (in front of a notary) and file with the Court.
+Prepare a Stipulation and Order (or have one of our legal professionals help draft the paperwork for you), date, sign (in front of a notary) and file with the Court.
 You’re a pro at all that by now, anyway.

 Quick Tip: Modification of your Divorce Judgment is not a do-over.
 If you are unhappy with the terms of your Divorce Judgment, first determine if California law or the provisions in your Judgment or Marital Settlement Agreement are modifiable.
 If they are, great (but note that there may be some limitations).
 Most property orders (including equalization payments) cannot be modified unless the Judgment specifically provides they can be and/or there has been some kind of fraud (for example, your ex-spouse did not disclose some or all of their marital assets).
 But note that there’s probably a time limit on when you can act on this, so if you suspect foul play, move quickly!